 A support staff member creates an impersonation session specifying your

-tenant, the required permission scopes, and a reason for access.
+tenant, the required permission scopes, a TTL, and a reason for access.

 Session is time-limited